Last Updated on March 3, 2021 by Christine Kaaloa

 … For an upgraded tour!

-Are you fucking kidding?
-More touristy shit?
+Are you fucking joking?
+More of this controlled touristy shit?
 No way.

 This was my first trip to India, a country I was excited to see and experience it.
-I wanted to ride on Indian trains more, discover local finds vs visit tourist souvenir commission shops.
+I wanted to ride on Indian trains, discover my own local finds vs visit tourist commission shops selling me jewelry and tapestry for a life I didn’t possess.
 It was never my intention to see India from an ass-pinched seat in a tiny Tata car, with my nose pressed against the window.
 Or blow through India by hitting bullet points on a checklist.
 I wanted freedom to explore India, I wanted to go more local and I wasn’t liking that our driver was starting to get temperamental and moody when we went against his ‘suggestions’.